Really Understanding PPC for Roofing Companies

 8% of $3M = $240,000

 We’ve all heard the old adage, “It Takes Money To Make Money” and in the case of growing your business with online marketing, that sentiment is very true.
-Trying to “dip your toe in the water” is only wasting money.
-We strongly recommend either doing ads with an appropriate and competitive budget for your specific market and company size or waiting until you do.
+Trying to “dip your toe in the water” wastes money.
+We strongly recommend doing ads with an appropriate and competitive budget for your specific target market and company size or waiting until you can do it correctly